iamratinder/video-streaming/README.md

 4. Create a new room or join an existing one
 5. Share the room ID with receivers
 6. Use playback controls to manage the stream
+7. Enable speech recognition for real-time captions
+8. Monitor transcription in the speech output panel

 ### As a Receiver